 4. Close Doors and Windows When Using an Air Purifier

 Air purifiers work effectively when all doors and windows are shut.
 This enables the air purifier to clean the air in your home effectively without bothering about outside air.
-If doors and windows are open, clean air will escape, or the air purifier might pull more air from outside.
+Clean air will escape if doors and windows are open, or the air purifier might pull more air from outside.
 This increases the load of the air purifier and also its electric consumption.

-However, this does not mean you should not open your windows or door periodically.
+However, this does not mean you should not periodically open your windows or door.
 Just shut off the air purifier beforehand.

 5. Replace filters on time for maximum efficiency

 As time passes, the efficiency of air purifiers may decrease.
 Air purifiers are meant to clean the air.
-When the filter cannot do its function properly, this renders the air purifier useless.
-Replacing or maintaining the filter is all that is needed to keep the air purifier working effectively.
+When the filter cannot function properly, the air purifier is useless.
+Replacing or maintaining the filter is all needed to keep the air purifier working effectively.

 Depending on the air purifier, follow the manufacturer’s recommendation and guidelines on when and how to replace the air filters to ensure the air purifier is working optimally.

-When air purifiers fail to achieve or meet user expectations, many people feel cheated.
-However, people need to limit their expectations and also understand the limitations of air purifiers.
-Below some myths and misconceptions about air purifiers.
+Many people feel cheated when air purifiers fail to achieve or meet user expectations.
+However, people need to limit their expectations and understand air purifiers’ limitations.
+Below are some myths and misconceptions about air purifiers.

-- If you have an air purifier, you don’t have to clean your home regularly.
+- You don’t have to clean your home regularly if you have an air purifier.
 This is one of the classic and most common misunderstandings about air purifiers.
 Air purifiers cannot replace dusting and cleaning your home.
 This is because air purifiers work only on airborne particles.
-An air purifier will not lift particles that settle on surfaces of furniture, or the floor.
+An air purifier will not lift particles that settle on surfaces of furniture or the floor.
 You will still need to clean and vacuum regularly to remove settled dust and other pollutants.